In a long and varied career, I have spent a few decades in coaching, sales, sales management, IT, and running my own businesses.

 Accompanied Visit, Account and Advertising

-Accompanied visit - This is a visit to a customer or several customers accompanied by your manager or another person from your organisation (e.g. a product, training or marketing manager).
-If accompanied by the sales manager or trainer, then a visit report is often produced during the visit(s) for accessing the performance of the salesperson in the field and agreeing any further training requirements etc.
+Accompanied visit: This is a visit to a customer or several customers accompanied by your manager or another person from your organisation (e.g. a product, training or marketing manager).
+If accompanied by the sales manager or trainer, then a visit report is often produced during the visit(s) for accessing the performance of the salesperson in the field and agreeing to any further training requirements, etc.

-Account - Another way of saying a customer, although it is a generally a term used more in the business-to-business field.
+Account: Another way of saying a customer, although it is generally a term used more in the business-to-business field.

 Benefits, Buyers and Buying Signals

-Buyer - In industry selling or business-to-business they are often known as the purchaser (Purchasing Manager etc.).
-Sometimes the buyer has limited responsibly/knowledge when making an agreement to purchase and they may have to consult someone (or more than one person) in their organisation before approval to buy is given.
-The buyer will generally ensure that the order is placed once decision to buy has been made.
+Buyer: In industry selling or business-to-business they are often known as the purchaser (Purchasing Manager etc.).
+Sometimes the buyer has limited responsibility/knowledge when making an agreement to purchase and they may have to consult someone (or more than one person) in their organisation before approval to buy is given.
+The buyer will generally ensure that the order is placed once a decision to buy has been made.

 Calls to Customer Retention

 Call: Usually a personal visit to a customer.
 Often used as shorthand for the entire process of meeting with a customer to promote a company’s product or service.

 Closing: The final part of a call, were the salesperson and the customer reach an agreement.